tusharpatel88/CurrencyExchangeDiscountCalculation/README.md

   - Apply various discounts based on the following rules:
   - Employee: 30% discount.
   - Affiliate: 10% discount.
-  - Customer for over 2 years: 5$ discount for 100$ bill if 105$ bill get 5$
+  - Customer for over 2 years: 5% discount.
-  - Every $100 on the bill: $5 discount.
+  - Every $100 on the bill: $5 discount.If 105$ bill get 5$
   - Percentage Discount rules do not apply to groceries.
   - Only one percentage discount can apply to a bill.
   - Every $100 on the bill: $5 discount will apply to all the bill.

    Currency Conversion:
-   Convert the total amount to the target currency using the retrieved exchange rates.
+   - Convert the total amount to the target currency using the retrieved exchange rates.
-   Calculate the final payable amount in the target currency after applying discounts.
+   - Calculate the final payable amount in the target currency after applying discounts.

 4. Authentication: